For years, I was a die-hard Excel user.

 I use Excel when:

-- I need to analyze large quantities of data.
+- I need to analyze large amounts of data, as Google Sheets’ file limit is 5M cells

-- I can’t afford to have my spreadsheet lock up or crash on a user, which keeps happening to me lately while working in Sheets (ugh!).
+- I can’t afford to have my spreadsheet lock up or crash on a user

 I use Google Sheets when: